JoshDoody/joshdoody.github.io/_book_excerpts/introduction.md

 ---
-layout: book_chapter
+layout: book_excerpt
 title: Fearless Salary Negotiation—Introduction
 excerpt: An introduction to Fearless Salary Negotiation—common fears people have and how we can overcome them.
 last_modified_at: 2016-06-28
+permalink: /book/:path
 type: contents
-chapter: introduction
+book_section: 1
-section: 1
+section: 0
 ---

 When I ask people what keeps them from getting paid what they’re worth, I hear one word over and over again: *scared*.